mpanighetti/dnd5e-mote/ch-3-stories-of-mote/pantheons/esterfell-deities/phygius.md

 #### Bonus Actions

-_**Fear Gaze.** Wisdom Saving Throw:_ DC 24, one creature Phygius can see within 30 feet. _Failure:_ The target has the Frightened condition until the end of Phygius' next turn. _Success:_ The target is immune to Phygius' Fear Gaze for 24 hours.
+_**Fear Gaze (Recharge 5-6).** Wisdom Saving Throw:_ DC 24, each creature Phygius can see within a 30-feet Emanation. _Failure:_ The target has the Frightened condition until the end of Phygius' next turn. _Success:_ The creature is immune to Phygius' Fear Gaze for 24 hours.

 _**Fey Step.**_ Phygius casts _Misty Step_ using the same spellcasting ability as in Spellcasting.